 Almaroja "Pirita" Blanco 2020

 Labeled as 100% Malvasia (the local name for the unique clone of Doña Blanca in the area), the wine is predominantly this clone of Doña Blanca and a blend of Puesta en Cruz, Albilo, Godello, Moscatel a Grano Menudo, and Palomino Fino from 50-150 year old vines.

 Winemaking: Four days skin contact while grapes are cold.
 6 months Stainless steel on fine lees.
 Spontaneous fermentation, low SO2, gentle fining with vegetable protein (from peas), lightly filtered.

 Almaroja “Cielos y Besos” 2020

-Primarily Juan Garcia, the local specialty of the Arribes, and Tempranillo from Charlotte’s “young” vines (50 years old).
+Primarily Juan Garcia, the local specialty of the Arribes, with Rufete and Tempranillo from Charlotte’s “young” vines (50 years old).
 Harvested in mid-September.

 Winemaking: Hand harvested, spontaneous fermentation, 3-week maceration in stainless steel, one punch per day.
 Stainless aged.
 Bottled unfined and unfiltered.

 Almaroja “Pirita” Crianza 2018

 Primarily Juan Garcia, the local specialty of the Arribes, with 15% Tempranillo, some Rufete, some Bruñal, and many others, including 5-7% white varieties.
 From 50-150 year old vines.